mariia-korzun/even-numbers-in-array/README.md

 # Even numbers in array task
 ### Array are given.
 Implement a function - evenNumbersInArray, for keep only even numbers in array and return it.
-* 1. Given argument not an array - return "Passed argument is not a array or empty".
+* 1. Given argument not an array - return "Passed argument is not an array or empty".
 * 2. Given argument not contains even numbers - return "Passed array not have even numbers in array"

 ### For example: